 Perfect preparation for picnic and communication center.

-The gloves stay with you at the end of the rally.
+The flashlight and the gloves stay with you at the end of the rally.

 Touring rallies driving vacations sounds fantastic.
 How do I book?

 Once you have decided on a rally, simply contact us to make sure there are still places available.

 Bookings are held for 7 days without a deposit.

 Then download the booking form, fill it out and send it back to us.